 Throughout this blog, I talk about ways we can lessen our impact on the environment when travelling, through methods such as reduced (or even better refrained) use of plastic, awareness about our environmental impact, choice of transportation, educating others about environmental sustainability and many more.

 Throughout my travels in Asia, I have witnessed a huge plastic problem.
 Lack of recycling facilities and lack of awareness leads people to believe that plastic is as disposable as food scraps.
 The locals don’t know that it will be sitting in that pile of rubbish for the next 200 years.

 Our role as travellers is to firstly ensure that we don’t fuel the issue by using plastic wherever we go, and secondly be an example and educate the locals on the issue.
 Support local campaigns and initiatives that are helping to keep clean the country you are visiting.

-Some countries make it harder to do this than others but times are changing.
+Some countries make it harder to do this than others but times are changing (You could also direct the hotel or restaurant you are visiting to RefillMyBottle).
 Read this inspirational story about how one campaign is preventing millions of plastic bottles from entering Cambodia’s landfills.